Interest Rate Vs. Home Price: Which Matters More?

 How Are Home Buyers Impacted By Interest Rates And House Prices?

 Both interest rates and house prices impact home buyers, particularly first-time home buyers.
-If the interest rates or housing prices are especially high, first-time buyers may be hesitant to enter the market.
+If the interest rates or housing prices are especially high, first-time buyers may be hesitant or unable to enter the market.

-That’s why it’s essential to do your research and ensure it’s the right time for you to buy before taking action in the market.
-In particular, home prices and interest rates impact the following two factors.
+That’s why it’s essential to do your research and ensure it’s the right time for you to buy before taking action.
+In particular, home prices and interest rates impact two key financial components of the mortgage process: the amount you use for your down payment and how much you’ll pay on your mortgage each month.

 Down Payment

-In the real estate industry, the gold standard (to avoid private mortgage insurance) is to put down a 20% down payment when you’re buying a home.
+In the real estate industry, the gold standard (to avoid private mortgage insurance on a conventional loan) is to put down a 20% down payment when you’re buying a home.
 That means if you’re buying a $300,000 house, you’ll make a down payment of $60,000.
 As house prices start to rise, your required down payment will go up as well.

 Of course, many people can’t afford to make a 20% down payment.
-Many lenders will accept down payments as low as 3%, but a lower down payment will come with a higher interest rate.
+Some lenders will accept a down payment as low as 3% or even 0% depending on the type of loan, but a lower down payment can mean a higher interest rate.

 Monthly Payment

-The home price, your down payment and interest rate will affect how much your monthly mortgage payment is.
+The home price, your down payment and interest rate will affect the amount of your monthly mortgage payment.
 If you buy a more expensive house, your monthly payment will be higher.
-And higher interest rates will cause your monthly payment to go up as well.
+And a higher interest rate will cause your monthly payment to go up as well.

 Scenario 1: Lower Interest Rate

-So, which is more important – the home price or your interest rate?
 Let’s consider a scenario where a buyer opts for a lower interest rate and higher home price.
-Because the interest rates are lower, the buyer can afford to buy a bigger house, which they assume will appreciate in value.
+Because the interest rate is lower, the buyer can afford to buy a bigger house, which they probably assume will appreciate in value.

 They purchase a $400,000 home and put down a 10% down payment.
 The loan term is 30 years, and their interest rate is 3.25%.
 Not counting homeowners insurance and taxes, their monthly payment will be $1,566.74.